 - To ensure SEN and top up funding is used efficiently and effectively.

 - To provide Governors with information allowing them to monitor and evaluate the effectiveness of the SEN provision.

 We recognise that many students may have additional educational needs at some time during their school life.
 In implementing this policy we believe students will be helped to overcome their difficulties.

 The Responsibilities of the Access & Inclusion faculty

 - Teaching Assistants will regularly discuss the progress of students with subject teachers to ensure that appropriate strategies are being employed.
-Where assessment of their needs indicates a change of provision, the SENDCO will be informed.
+Where assessment of their needs indicates a change of provision, the SENCO will be informed.

-- The SEN Register will be regularly up-dated as the assessment of SEN provisions is regarded as an ongoing process.
+- The SEN List will be regularly up-dated as the assessment of SEN provisions is regarded as an ongoing process.
 Teaching staff will be informed in a weekly bulletin of any changes in need/ approach.

 Identification, Assessment & Recording

 Students needs and requirements fall into four broad areas: